-Ban on open grazing: Fast-track implementation of livestock reform plan, Gombe gov tells Buhari
+Ban on Open Grazing: Fast-track implementation of livestock reform plan, Gombe gov tells Buhari

 He said, “And everybody will now be his brother’s keeper trying to mingle and mix up.
 Everybody can enjoy the benefit of God’s endowed resources that we have in this country if we are ready to key in and do the correct thing.”

-The governor further said the President should apply pressure to the Nigerian National Petroleum Corporation (NNPC) to expedite action on the take off “knowing fully well that oil and gas is under the exclusive preserve of the federal government.”
+The governor further said the President should apply pressure to the Nigerian National Petroleum Corporation (NNPC) to expedite action on the take-off “knowing fully well that oil and gas are under the exclusive preserve of the federal government.”

-He also hinted on the new Muhammadu Buhari Industrial Park in Dadikowa being implemented in the state to encourage industrialists to come and invest in the state.
+He also hinted at the new Muhammadu Buhari Industrial Park in Dadikowa being implemented in the state to encourage industrialists to come and invest in the state.

 He stated that infrastructure such as 24-hour electricity, water and security have already been out in place.